-- A sufficient number of appropriate apparatus and equipment will be maintained as necessary to meet the established response objectives of the District. - All apparatus and equipment will be maintained according to NFPA and/or the manufacturer specifications. - All apparatus will meet or exceed all recognized State and National standards for inspections, testing, fueling, and emergency repair of emergency vehicles. - Emergency response apparatus will be considered for replacement or refurbishing according to the following schedule:
+- Enough appropriate apparatus and equipment will be maintained as necessary to meet the established response objectives of the District. - All apparatus and equipment will be maintained according to NFPA and/or the manufacturer specifications. - All apparatus will meet or exceed all recognized State and National standards for inspections, testing, fueling, and emergency repair of emergency vehicles. - Emergency response apparatus will be considered for replacement or refurbishing according to the following schedule: